About the Alzheimer’s, Dementia and Related Disorders Office

 Telespond Senior Services, Inc.; Lackawanna County

-An individual representing older adult day living centers
+Older adult day living centers representative

 Daniel Drake, CEO & President